chaker999/Apple-TV-Hue-Integration/README.md

 …and possibly more.
 These are installed automatically when you run setup.py.
 Troubleshooting
 Tray Icon Missing
 Check “hidden icons” on Windows or look for the menubar icon on macOS.
 Ensure you’re running on a graphical desktop environment.

 Closing the Console Kills the App (Windows)
 By default, if you run python app.py in a standard console, closing it ends the process.
 Use pythonw.exe or DETACHED_PROCESS flags to keep it running after the console closes.
 The run.bat approach can be modified to start pythonw app.py.

 Cannot Reach the Web Dashboard
 Make sure the host in config.json is accessible (e.g., 0.0.0.0 if you want to connect from other devices).
 Disable or configure your firewall if needed.

 No Logs
 If you need real-time logs, run python app.py in a normal console to see output.
 For a background process, consider redirecting output to a file (e.g., nohup python app.py > app.log 2>&1 &).

 Headless Linux
 No tray icon is possible without a GUI.
 You can still use the web UI for all interactions.

 License
 This project is licensed under the MIT License.
 You’re free to copy, modify, and distribute as long as you retain the original license text.

+Enjoy controlling your Apple TV and Hue lights from one unified interface!
+Feel free to open an issue or create a pull request if you have improvements or run into any problems.